QoraldHubTools/QoraldHubTools/README.md

-# Crypto Dashboard 🌐✨
+# Qorald Dashboard 🌐✨

-**Crypto Dashboard** is a tool designed to help you explore and analyze top blockchain and cryptocurrency projects hosted on GitHub.
+**Qorald Hub Tools** is a tool designed to help you explore and analyze top blockchain and cryptocurrency projects hosted on GitHub.
 Whether you're a developer, investor, or enthusiast, Crypto Dashboard provides insights into trending projects with key metrics and easy navigation.

 ![logo](https://github.com/user-attachments/assets/d46730a4-e20d-4491-ae9f-bc6309b639b7)